syncfusion-content/asp.netmvc-mobile-docs/mobileaspnetmvc/Menu/Getting-Started.md

 ![](Getting-Started_images/Getting-Started_img1.png)

-## Create the required layout for Gallery app
+## Create the required layout for gallery app

 The ASP.NET MVC Mobile Menu widget can be rendered from a hierarchy of <ul> and <li> and can perform unique actions based on the properties given for each <li> item.
 You can easily customize the Menu control by changing its properties.
 In the following code example, the gallery app menu is used to show multiple sharing options to share images.